auriocus/ukaz/README.md

 ukaz
 ====

-Graph widget in pure Tcl/Tk
+Ukaz is a graph widget written in pure Tcl/Tk.